sporto/elm-tutorial/020_signals/mailboxes.md

 ---

-Here is a diagram to clarify what is happening:
+Here is a diagram to help clarify what is happening:

 ![](mailbox-flow.png)